-In the event of a volcanic eruption, there would probably not be any direct loss of life in the planning area as a direct result of the eruption.
+In the event of a volcanic eruption, there would probably not be any direct loss of life in the planning area as a result of the eruption (unless a tribal member were traveling into the areas impacted).
 However, there could be significant health issues related to ash fall and health concern (especially for the young, elderly and those with breathing issues).
-In addition, there is also the potential for the increased potential for motor vehicle accidents; and potential structural damage if large amounts of ash accumulate as a result of the weight of the ash on structures.
-The potential exists for impact on the agricultural community and the tourist industry, both of which would have an economic impact not only on the Tribe, but on the entire planning region.
+In addition, there is also the potential for the increase in motor vehicle accidents, and potential structural damage if large amounts of ash accumulate as a result of the weight of the ash.
+The potential exists for impact on the agricultural and aquaculture communities for all species of life, and the tourist industry, all of which would have an economic impact not only on the Tribe, but on the entire planning region.
 There would also be the possibility of severe environmental impacts due to ash within area lakes and streams, with the water supply potentially impacted by ash.
 A large area could be affected by this, and it is felt that the most severe impacts would be on the planning area's environment and the water supply.